jreisinger/checkip/README.md

 # checkip

-Checkip checks an IP address using various public services.
+Checkip checks an IP address using various free public services.
 It provides generic and security information in a quick and simple way.

 <img src="checkip.png" width="800">